The Changeling Hypothesis:

 And for that matter, Lily wouldn’t even go out with James until 7th year, and being Muggle-born, had no avenues of inquiry regarding Horcruxes, either.

 But the information is out there if you know where to look for it.
-If Regulus Black, at the age of 17 could have figured out Voldemort’s Horcrux, it stands to reason that somebody else with access to a private library without the limitations that Dumbledore has imposed upon the one at Hogwarts could find it out as well.
+If Regulus Black, at the age of 17 could have figured out that Voldemort had a Horcrux, it stands to reason that somebody else with access to a private library without the limitations that Dumbledore has imposed upon the one at Hogwarts could find it out as well.
 Dumbledore’s banning of the subject is presumably a comparatively recent phenomenon.

 And it stands to reason that the Blacks are not the only family with Dark Arts volumes in their private library.
 I suspect that you could find a nice collection of such at Spinner’s End.
 I very much doubt that Severus Snape put that whole library together himself, although he has certainly added to it.
 I think he inherited the majority of it from his mother and his Prince grandparents.
 This is a possible source of at least some basic information.